-The week before the race: Read through your race packet and take a look at the course.
-It may even be helpful to drive the course to get an idea of how hilly it is and to scope out where the race will start and finish.
+The week before the race: Read your race packet and look at the course.
+It may even be helpful to drive the course to see how hilly it is and to scope out where the race will start and finish.
 Don’t run or do any heavy leg training three days before the race.
-Get your playlist together and plan what you are wearing.
+Get your playlist together and plan what you'll wear.
 Also, see what the weather is going to be like.
-If there is a chance of rain or it might be cold, plan to wear a waterproof jacket or long-sleeve top.
+If it will be cold or there's a chance of rain, plan to wear a waterproof jacket or long-sleeve top.
 You aren’t going to get any faster at this point, so it’s best to just to have fun, relaxed workouts.

 The night before the race: Eat what you would normally eat at night and nothing new or unhealthy.
-Charge your devices and also lay out what you are going to wear.
-Make sure to get at least seven hours of sleep.
+Charge your devices and lay out what you're going to wear.
+Try to get at least seven hours of sleep.

-During the race: Hopefully you’ve been training and know what your goal pace is for each mile split.
-The 5K race is pretty short, so you really don’t need to stop for water or to use the bathroom.
+During the race: Hopefully, you’ve been training and know what your goal pace is for each mile split.
+The 5K race is short, so you really don’t need to stop for water or to use the bathroom.
 If you warm-up properly beforehand, you can start off pretty fast.
-Just don’t go too fast at the start or you will burn out.
-If you are fast, make sure to get close to the front of the starting line so you don’t have to push past all the walkers or trip over anyone.
+Just don’t go too fast at the start or you may burn out.
+If you are fast, get close to the front of the starting line so you don’t have to push past all the walkers or trip over anyone.
 Try to make your last mile your fastest and stay relaxed.

 After the race: Stretch!
 It’s important because it’s likely you ran faster than you normally do on training runs and maintained your faster speed for three miles.
 Focus on your quads, glutes and calves.
 If it’s hot, drink fluids all day to stay hydrated.
 Try to eat something that is a mix of protein and carbs within 30 minutes of finishing to relieve soreness.